re-message/json-web-token/README.md

 All tokens and services uses algorithms to sign, verify, encrypt and decrypt the token data.
 Each algorithm MUST implement `RM\Standard\Jwt\Algorithm\AlgorithmInterface`.

-To install these packages, you will need Composer.

 ### Keys

 At the moment, we provide only octet support.
 This is a just string which used as key in HMAC algorithms.